 Box 1.
-Report rents from real estate on Schedule E (Form 1040 or Form 1040-SR).
-However, report rents on Schedule C (Form 1040 or Form 1040-SR) if you provided significant services to the tenant, sold real estate as a business, or rented personal property as a business.
+Report rents from real estate on Schedule E (Form 1040).
+However, report rents on Schedule C (Form 1040) if you provided significant services to the tenant, sold real estate as a business, or rented personal property as a business.
 See Pub.
-527.

-Box 2.
-Report royalties from oil, gas, or mineral properties, copyrights, and patents on Schedule E (Form 1040 or Form 1040-SR).
+527. Box 2.
+Report royalties from on j, gas, or mineral properties; copyrights, and patents on Schedule E (Form 1040).
 However, report payments for a working interest as explained in the Schedule E (Form 1040 or Form 1040-SR) instructions.
 For royalties on timber, coal, and iron ore, see Pub.
 544.

 Box 3.
-Generally, report this amount on the "Other income" line of Schedule 1 (Form 1040 or Form 1040-SR), or Form 1040NR and identify the payment.
+Generally, report this amount on the "Other income" line of Schedule 1 (Form 1040) and identify the payment.
 The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, or other taxable income.
 See Pub.
-525. If it is trade or business income, report this amount on Schedule C or F (Form 1040 or Form 1040-SR).
+525. If it is trade or business income, report this amount on Schedule C or F (Form 1040).

 Box 4.
-Shows backup withholding or withholding or withholding or lindian gaming profits.
+Shows backup withholding or withholding or withholding on Indian gaming profits.
 Generally, a payer must backup withhold if you did not furnish your TIN.
 See Form W-9 and Pub.
 505 for more information.
-Report this amount on your income tax return as tax withheld.
+Report this amount on your income tax return as tax withhold.

 Box 5.
-An amount in this box means the fishing boat operator considers you self-employed.
-Report this amount on Schedule C (Form 1040 or Form 1040-SR).
+Shows the amount paid to a fishing boat crew member who is considered by the operator to be self-employed.
+Self-employed individuals must report this amount on Schedule C (Form 1040).
 See Pub.
+334.

-334. Box 6.
-For individuals, report on Schedule C (Form 1040 or Form 1040-SR).
+Box 6.
+For individuals, report on Schedule C (Form 1040).

 Box 7.
-If checked, \$5,000 or more of sales of consumer products was sold to you on buy-sell, deposit-commission, or other basis.
-A dollar amount does not have to be shown.
-Generally, report any income from your sale of these products on Schedule C (Form 1040 or
+If checked, consumer products totaling \$5.000 or more were sold to you for resale, on a buy-sell, a deposit-commission, or other basis.
+Generally, report any income from your sale of these products on Schedule C (Form 1040).